robcarver17/pysystemtrade/docs/backtesting.md

 The backtest looks for its configuration information in the following places:

 1. Elements in the configuration object
+2. If not found, in: the private yaml config if it exists here `/private/private_config.yaml`
-2. If not found, in: Project defaults
+3. If not found, in: Project defaults

 Configuration objects can be loaded from [yaml](https://pyyaml.org/) files, or created with a dictionary.
 This suggests that you can modify the systems